nielsvoss/lean-pitfalls/README.md

 However, there have been discussions about possibly changing this behavior in the future: see [this discussion on Zulip](https://leanprover.zulipchat.com/#narrow/channel/287929-mathlib4/topic/sup.20and.20inf.20over.20sets/with/472565284).

-## Trying to extract data from propositions
+## Trying to extract data from proofs of propositions

 Given a proof `h : ∃ n : Nat, p n`, you may wish to extract the particular `n` for which `p n` holds.